Wiz-IO/wizio-cc/README.md

 * * * tirtos ( TODO )
 * **Upload & Debug** ( in progress...
 NOT READY, use SEGGER J-FLASH for now )
 * * J-LINK ( v8 )
+* **ZigBee - NO OPEN SOURCE LIBRARIES**
+* TI Z-Stack ... is "full mess" - the stack support only TI-RTOS, no example source codes ... can work as super-loop(Arduino), but ... ask TI
+* FreakZ - not have Security and ZCL (tested -  **not work** with zigbee2mqtt)
+* ZBOSS 1.0 not have Security and ZCL (tested -  **not work** with zigbee2mqtt)
+* ZBOSS 3.0 - DSR want money for a license ... (tested - work with zigbee2mqtt)
 * [EXAMPLES](https://github.com/Wiz-IO/examples-wizio-cc)
 * [READ WIKI](https://github.com/Wiz-IO/wizio-cc/wiki)
 * [Youtube Demo](https://www.youtube.com/watch?v=GS83TT35M40)